 All (both Pro and non-Pro) come bundled with art programs which vary depending which package you get, so you’re getting more for your money than just a tablet.
 Last year, Wacom introduced the Intuos 3D, which has 3D software.

 The Intuoses have the Intuos Pen, which gets 1,048 pressure levels.
 The pen has no eraser tip.
 You can customize commands, but not differently for each program.
-The pen has no tilt and the tablet does not support tilt and rotation.
-The Wi-fi kit is not included.
+The tablet does not support tilt or rotation.
+A Wi-fi kit was not included in earlier Intuos versions.
+However, the Intuos (2018) comes with Bluetooth so you can use it wirelessly.

 Features of all Intuos tablets